dimitri-nicolo/calico/security/generate-policy-recommendation.md

 - Clusters are successfully running, and workloads have been running long enough to gather traffic for applications
 - Developers want to secure their workloads, pods, and endpoints.

-Developers without any experience using {{site.prodname}} network policy, can simply specify a few parameters, click a button, and generate a valid Calico network policy to protect their workloads.
+Developers without any experience using {{site.prodname}} network policy, can simply specify a few parameters, click a button, and generate a valid {{site.prodname}} network policy to protect their workloads.

 #### Default tier and Kubernetes policies

-During installation, all Kubernetes network policies land in the **default tier** in Calico Enterprise Manager.
+During installation, all Kubernetes network policies land in the **default tier** in {{site.prodname}} Manager.
 This is perfect because the minimum permissions for non-Admin users include the default tier.
 Developers can run the policy recommendation feature in the default tier.

 #### Preview and stage the policy

-After developers get a recommended Calico network policy to secure the workload, they can **preview it**, and **stage it** to observe the impact of a recommended policy on network traffic before applying it (if they are granted permissions).
-Remember, the format of a recommended Calico network policy is valid and accurate; it is only totally “valid” when you validate the intended results during staging.
+After developers get a recommended {{site.prodname}} network policy to secure the workload, they can **preview it**, and **stage it** to observe the impact of a recommended policy on network traffic before applying it (if they are granted permissions).
+Remember, the format of a recommended {{site.prodname}} network policy is valid and accurate; it is only totally “valid” when you validate the intended results during staging.

 #### Tips for generating policy recommendations

 The policy recommendation feature does not look into existing policies, but into *historial flow log entries that match a request*.
 Because of this, developers should run their workloads for a reasonable amount of time so “typical network traffic” for their application can be gathered.

-### Before you begin
+### Before you begin...

 #### Flow logs